JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 1. No data transformation and scaling applied to the numeric predictor due to the minimal number of outliers and normal skewness values.
 2. All dichotomous categorical predictors were one-hot encoded for the correlation analysis process.
 3. All variables were retained since majority reported sufficiently moderate correlation with no excessive multicollinearity.
-    * All variables Minimal correlation observed between the predictors using the point-biserial coefficient for evaluating numeric and dichotomous categorical variable.
+    * Minimal correlation observed between the predictors using the point-biserial coefficient for evaluating numeric and dichotomous categorical variables.
     * Minimal correlation observed between the predictors using the phi coefficient for evaluating both dichotomous categorical variables.
-4. Among pairwise combinations of variables in the training subset, the highest correlation values were noted for:
+4. Among pairwise combinations of variables in the training subset, sufficiently high correlation values were observed but with no excessive multicollinearity noted:
     * <span style="color: #FF0000">ANXIETY</span> and <span style="color: #FF0000">YELLOW_FINGERS</span>: Phi.Coefficient = +0.570
     * <span style="color: #FF0000">ANXIETY</span> and <span style="color: #FF0000">SWALLOWING_DIFFICULTY</span>: Phi.Coefficient = +0.490
     * <span style="color: #FF0000">SHORTNESS_OF_BREATH</span> and <span style="color: #FF0000">FATIGUE</span>: Phi.Coefficient = +0.440